AxadjonovOyatillo21/Bookshelf-API/README.md

     ```

 * ### ⚠️ Warning
-    * If in your request body, in JSON data not includes one of required parametres, API responses 400 error with message 'bad request'
+    * If in your request body, in JSON data not includes one of required parametres, API returns "400" error with message 'bad request'
     * Example:
         * Request ``` POST/ http://127.0.0.1:5000/books ```
             * Request body: